 Apply to MTC.
 Include a copy of your active unrestricted SC LPN license if you are an LPN.

 - Take the college's Placement Test or show previous college credit for English and Math.
 Official transcripts must come directly to Admissions from all previous colleges attended.
 Once the transcripts are reviewed by the Academic Credentialing Department, transfer credit will be assigned and you will be able to access the listing of courses that you received credit for at MTC.
 Transfer credit for ENG 101, PSY 201, a college level Math, and an approved humanities course is accepted regardless of the age of the coursework.
 BIO 210, BIO 211, and BIO 225 must be within 5 years of beginning NUR 101/201.
 If a student does not have credit for ENG 101 and a college level math, the placement test must be taken.
 Additional coursework may be required based on placement scores.

 Qualify for acceptance in ONE of the following ways:

-- Take the SAT - 500 EBRW (Evidenced Based Reading & Writing) and 530 Math (scores must be within three years).
+- SAT: 500 EBRW (Evidenced Based Reading and Writing) and 580 Math (scores must be within three years); OR